Is a Pediatric Occupational Therapy Job for You?

 Usually, occupational therapists work 40-hour weeks, with some jobs requiring travel to different therapy facilities or even patient homes.

-According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for pediatric occupational therapists is $86,210.
+According to the U.S. Bureau of Labor Statistics’ 2020 Occupational Outlook Handbook, the median annual salary for pediatric occupational therapists is $86,280.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Certification and Training